 Prime Time Food and Spirits (218-562-4455), around a corner and up the road from Breezy Point Resort, is a conglomeration of snow tubing, rock bands, Texas Hold-em, bar bingo, meat raffles, and a pretty extensive menu of ribs, chicken, steaks, pastas and sandwiches.

 The dining room is separated from the bar, so your food experience may not get confused with everything else, but if you are in search of a quiet romantic evening, this might not be your first choice.

 Across from the Breezy Point Resort gates, Munchies has been replaced by Pine Peaks, which is a second location for the Crosslake breakfast institution.

-On County Road 39 north of Breezy Point, you will fine another of our Best Bets, Norway Ridge Supper Club (218-543-6136).
+On County Road 39 north of Breezy Point, you will find Norway Ridge Supper Club (218-543-6136).
 The Adkins sisters, Jackie and Alicia, are starting their third decade of presiding over this Ideal Corners legend, while Chef Mikey Cossert has become a fixture in the kitchen.

 They have served the same items for so many years that it seems they have invented wild-rice soup, whale-sized walleye and home-smoked ribs and chicken.
 Actually, their predecessors may have invented their sourdough-battered and deep-fried veggies.